Mariunil/ros2-opcua/README.md

 ## Development notes:

 The open62541 pub/sub documentation is not finished, but there are several tutorials and some example code.
 There is high level APIs available for clients, servers and publishers but the subscriber API is currently not finished (07-08-2019).

+## Installation

+A Installation guide is provided in installation_guide.txt